Tamolitch Blue Pool is truly a natural wonder along the Mckenzie River Trail (Photo By Danielle Denham / That Oregon Life)

 Mountain Biking The McKenzie River Trail

-If you are an adrenaline junky, you couldn’t pick a better place to hit the trail on a mountain bike.
-As mentioned, this trail earned the number one mountain bike trail in the country.
+If you are an adrenaline junky, you couldn't pick a better place to hit the trail and go mountain biking.
+As mentioned, this MTB trail earned the number one mountain bike trail in the country for an epic ride.

-You can find more information on biking the Mckenzie River Trail here.
+Get more information on biking the Mckenzie River Trail.

 Camping on The McKenzie River Trail